The Shaw Mind Foundation has launched a national crusade for compulsory mental health education in the UK.

 “Mental health problems are happening right now in our schools and are affecting too many of our children!

 Mental health is an absolute life skill.
-It should be the first thing on the school curriculum, alongside reading, writing and understanding the body through physical education and biology.
+It is just as important a tool in understanding the body as physical education and biology.

 Mental health education will help an already stretched curriculum become more efficient.
 It will also greatly support and take the pressure off teachers, mental health social workers, the NHS and CAMHS as well as having huge advantages for the UK economy.